ManMetGames/ProgrammingEssentials/docs/Lessons/getting_started.md

 <br>
 <h3>Quick Task</h3>
 <blockquote>
-Change the code, so that the size command uses 640 as the width, and 440 as the height.
+Change the code so that the size command uses 640 as the width and 440 as the height.
 When you run the program, the canvas should be a fair bit bigger.
 </blockquote>

 <br>